zzonyo/trust-docs-test/source/index.html.md

 Via this endpoint, user could only transfer ‘termless’ and ‘terminable’ points instead of any other cryptocurrencies.<br>
 Parent user could transfer point between parent user and sub user in two ways.<br>
 Sub user could only transfer point from sub user to parent user.<br>
+Before parent user trying to transfer the points back from sub user's account, parent user should query the sub user's point balance first in order to get the corresponding groupId.<br>

 API Key Permission：Trade<br>
 Rate Limit: 2times/s<br>